 If you are considering a career in obstetrics and gynecology, it is important to understand the physical and mental requirements of this career pathway.
 OB-GYNs can work in a private practice office or in a hospital setting, although many doctors will spend at least some time in both settings.
 Depending on any chosen subspecialties and the typical patient makeup, OB-GYNs can be expected to work very long hours under stressful conditions.
 However, this career can also be very rewarding, both financially and emotionally.
-OB-GYNs are often responsible for saving lives of both mothers and babies, and they are uniquely positioned to experience the miracle of birth.
+OB-GYNs are often responsible for saving the lives of both mothers and babies, and they are uniquely positioned to experience the miracle of birth.

-OBY/GYN Salary Expectations
+OB/GYN Salary Expectations

-Across all locations and industries, the average OB-GYN in the Unites States earned $238,320 annually in 2018.
-This median wage is slightly higher than the average wage for all physicians and surgeons, which was $208,000 in the same year.According to the U.S. Bureau of Labor Statistics, the median salary for OB-GYNs can vary greatly based on geographical location and place of employment.
+According to the 2022 Medscape Physician Compensation Report, the average OB-GYN in the United States earned $336,000 annually..
+This median wage is slightly higher than the average wage for all physicians and surgeons.According to the U.S. Bureau of Labor Statistics, the median salary for OB-GYNs can vary greatly based on geographical location and place of employment.

 Job Growth in the field of obstetrics and gynecology is still strong, with 500 new jobs projected from 2018-2028.
 While this only amounts to 2% growth rate overall, there is still significant room for new doctors entering the field.
 In fact, much of the small overall percentage growth rate can be attributed to a 10% decrease in the growth rate of self-employed OB-GYNs.
 During this same time period, the U.S. Bureau of Labor Statistics is projecting a 37% increase in employment at outpatient care centers and a 26% increase in employment at medical and diagnostic laboratories.